-Our Harrisburg pedestrian accident lawyers hope that you remain safe as you enjoy walking in your community and throughout Pennsylvania.
+Our pedestrian accident lawyers hope that you remain safe as you enjoy walking in your community and throughout Pennsylvania.
 However, if you have been injured in a vehicle accident, you need a pedestrian accident lawyer who understands Pennsylvania laws to protect your right to receive compensation for your injuries.

 Call Handler, Henning & Rosenberg LLC to request a free consultation and case evaluation.
 We want to seek justice on your behalf from the driver who caused your pedestrian accident.